trexfeathers/trexfeathers.github.io/content/software_development/excel/auto_hide.md

-## Excel: auto row & column hiding
+## Excel: Auto row & column hiding

 **Automatically hide rows and columns throughout a workbook in an instant...**